 Out of scope

-For the purposes of this document, documentation is limited to “Apply your knowledge” (Step 5) and “Document your knowledge” (Step 6) of the assignment.
-Additional assignment tasks related to “Post your Files to GitHub” (Step 7) through “Perform Peer Review” (Step 11) are not included in this write-up.
+For the purposes of this document, documentation is limited to “Apply your knowledge” (Step 4) and “Document your knowledge” (Step 5) of the assignment.
+Additional assignment tasks related to “Watch some videos on GitHub” (Step 6) through “Create a GitHub webpage (optional)” (Step 8) are not included in this write-up.